 The Old Saybrook Land Use Office conducted an ArcGIS overlay analysis with the recently adopted 2013 FIRMs and a spatial database of building locations.
 It was determined that approximately 2,250 principal structures are within the SFHA.
 Compared to the older 2008 FIRMs, this represents an increase of over 500 principal structures within the SFHA at risk to damage from 100-year flood events.
 Additionally, there are a number of roads that are subject to nuisance flooding as well as to more significant coastal flooding.
-These include portions of Elm Street, College Street near North Cove Road, Banbury Crossing, South Cove Causeway, Plum Bank Road and Salt Meadow Road near Cornfield Park, Sandy Point Road, Shetucket Trail, Fourth Avenue, Sunset Avenue, Old Post Road (eastern end), Owaneco Trail, Obed Trail, Nehantic Trail, Mohican Trail, RedBird Trail and the northeastern end of Maple Ave near its intersection at Main and College Streets.
+These include portions of Elm Street,

+College Street near North Cove Road, Banbury Crossing, South Cove Causeway, Plum Bank Road and Salt Meadow Road near Cornfield Park, Sandy Point Road, Shetucket Trail, Fourth Avenue, Sunset Avenue, Old Post Road (eastern end), Owaneco Trail, Obed Trail, Nehantic Trail, Mohican Trail, RedBird Trail and the northeastern end of Maple Ave near its intersection at Main and College Streets.

-Roadway flooding during coastal storms can create extremely dangerous conditions and can isolate significant areas of the town (see Map 10).
+Roadway flooding during any event in which Long Island Sound is affected with higher than normal water levels can create extremely dangerous conditions and can isolate significant areas of the town (see Map 10).
 This can prevent residents from fleeing flooding if they had failed to heed evacuation orders and can prevent emergency responders from accessing flood-isolated locations.
 A GIS analysis done by the Old Saybrook Land Use Department found that approximately 40% of residences in Town could be isolated during a 100-year flood event.
 This situation unfortunately was all-to-well demonstrated during Superstorm Sandy when the Old Saybrook Fire Department was unable, due to flooded roads and sand, to reach two houses that burned in the Chalker Beach neighborhood.